chocolatey/choco-wiki/QuickDeployment/QuickDeploymentSetup.md

 > You can provide your own certificate that is already trusted on machines as part of the [[SSL/TLS Setup|QuickDeploymentSslSetup]].
 Your other option is to host the script to trust the certificate with an already trusted certificate.
 You will find a template that you will need to edit at `c:\choco_setup_files` (in the QDE) named `Import-ChocoServerCertificate.ps1`.
 >
 > Please contact support if you need help here.

+If you rename the QDE Environment, here's a small list of things you'll need to do:

+* Update scripts in Nexus that are currently pointed to the default QDE name.
+* Regenerate SSL Certificates
+* Deploy the Nexus SSL Certificate public key to the clients (there is a helper method that is used if the box is not renamed and is limited to that name for security purposes).
+See `c:\choco_setup_files\Import-ChocoServerCertificate.ps1` for an example of what we mean.
+* There may be more places impacted.
+Check with support to ensure all is good to go.

 ___
 ## Step 1: Import Virtual Environment